Ryan-Amaral/Dal-CSCI2110-Assignment1/README.md

 old flight (at a discount).
 Here is that new ticket for Ryan:
 Ryan, Flight 128, Washington to Lisbon, 02/02/2017 08:00 AM, $204.69

-Here you see Ryan's point updated too:
+Here you see Ryan's points updated too:
 Ryan, 123 Fake Street, #328653, 0 points

 Lets bump Ryan's flight up to be on April 1.